 Our hospital philosophy is to provide you with the best possible veterinary care available for your kitten.
 We feel strongly that the preventive care plan below will help us get your kitten off to the best start possible.

 Preventive Care Examination

-By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that kittens can obtain from their mother or other animals.
+By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that kittens can obtain from their mother, other cats, or by walking where wildlife has been.
 Parasites are especially common in kittens.
-Some of these parasites are contagious to people, especially children.
+Some of these parasites are contagious to people, especially children, and immunocompromised individuals.

 Feline Leukemia and Feline AIDS Test

-We will test your kitten for feline leukemia (FeLV) and feline AIDS (FIV) viruses.
-These diseases are contagious and considered fatal.
-If your kitten has had recent exposure to any cat with unknown FeLV/FIV status, we recommend rechecking the FeLV/FIV test 30 days later since these diseases can take up to 30 days to show up on the test.
+We will collect a small blood sample from your kitten at one of their kitten visits to screen for Feline Leukemia (FeLV) and Feline AIDS (FIV) viruses.
+These diseases are contagious between cats and considered to be fatal.
+If your kitten has had recent exposure to any cat with unknown FeLV/FIV status, we may recommend rechecking the FeLV/FIV test 30 days later since these diseases can take up to 30 days to show up on the test.

-We will collect both a blood and urine sample from your kitten at the time of the final kitten vaccines.
-A complete blood count, biochemical profile, and urinalysis will be submitted to the laboratory for testing.
+We will collect both a blood and often a urine sample from your kitten at one of the later vaccine visits.
 This will help us identify any pre-existing problems before anesthesia and surgery.